edgonzalesjr/Detection-Lab/README.md

   - Disable any unnecessary services, such as the Remote Desktop feature in this case.
   - Use a long and complex password for Remote Desktop if it is required in your environment.
   - Implement Zero Trust architecture.
 Endpoints are verified each time they connect to services and resources on the network.
+  - As time advances, so do the organization's security requirements.
+Ensure that the necessary security measures are implemented.

 ## Acknowledgements
 - [Splunk](https://www.splunk.com)